 “Once I stopped the Lyme treatment, the symptoms seemed to return with a vengeance in the fall of 2016,” she says.

 Again, doctors wondered if mold was the culprit for the return of symptoms.
 “My body and home were mold-free; it had to be the Lyme and co-infectors,” she says.

-In the spring of 2017, she started the “Dapsone protocol” to once again go after the residual Lyme and other co-infectors.
+In the spring of 2017, she started the “Dapsone protocol” to once again go after the residual Lyme disease and other co-infections.
 The protocol called for taking antibiotics for a minimum of six months, but after three months, her body had had enough.